aumbhusal/statistics_python/README.md

-# Some Statistics Solution with Python
+# Statistics Solution in Python

 ## Main Libs used in this Project are: